Br1sbane/test02/content/about.md

 From HR to HR.

-My **Vision** is to liberate HR Professionals from administrative burden and thus enable them to focus on empowering people to make the strategy reality.
+My **Vision** is to liberate HR Professionals from administrative burden and thus enable them to focus on empowering people to turn strategy into reality.

  The **Mission** of this website is to prepare curious minds for the future of HR by providing short and easily digestible knowledge bites on emerging technologies, particularly on Blockchain.